carlalbc/BIO634_2021/Day2_RNAseq/Day2_RNAseq.md

 done
 ```

 - Place this commands in a script called `quant_samples.sh`.
-You can use Gedit:
+You can use nano:
-`gedit quant_samples.sh`
+`nano quant_samples.sh`
-- Copy and paste the contents above, save the file with `Ctrl+S` and Exit with `Alt+F4`
+- Copy and paste the contents above, save the file with `Ctrl+S` and Exit with `Ctrl+X`
-- To download the data, run the scrip and wait for it to complete:
+- To download the data, run the script and wait for it to complete:
 ```sh
 bash quant_samples.sh
 ```